Code-Institute-Submissions/bukiedow-CMED/README.md

 * There is an Ok button available for user to click and close the modal.
 * If user tries to resend another message, the form is clear and good to re-use devoid of previous information.

-FOOTER
+#### FOOTER
 * The footer is legible and bold enough to be seen.
 * When the link at the footer is clicked on, it takes you to the top of the page.
 * Social media lcons are correctly linked and links to the NHS England twitter, Facebook and instagram account.

-ENTIRE BODY
+#### ENTIRE BODY
 * The entire body of the website is consistent in design, the background is fluid, smooth scroll is evident and there are no elements lapping or outside the website’s borders.
-*

 Overall, this site was tested thus;
- across multiple screen sizes on Chrome, Safari and Internet Explore To ensure compatibility and responsiveness using responsinator.com

-HTML code is run and tested at : HTML validator
+* HTML code is run and tested at   [W3CHTMLVALIDATOR]: https://validator.w3.org/ with minimal warnings.
-CSS code is run and tested at: CSS LINT, CSS-VALIDATOR Javascript is run and tested at JSHint
+* CSS code is run and tested at [W3CJIGSAWCSSVALIDATOR]: https://jigsaw.w3.org/css-validator/ with no errors but warnings about using other vendors such as webkit.
- *make them links*
+* Javascript is run and tested at [JSHint] : https://jshint.com/ with minimal warnings about editions.

-	 family members and friends  viewed the site and provided feedback on bugs and any issues.
+* Family members and friends viewed the site and provided feedback on bugs and any issues.
 * The Website was tested on Google Chrome, Firefox, Microsoft Edge and Safari browsers.
-* The website was tested on a variety of devices such as Desktop, Laptop, iPad mini, iPhone 7, iPhone 8, iPhoneX and Nokia E30
+* The website was tested on a variety of devices such as Desktop, Laptop, iPad mini, iPhone 7, iPhone 8, iPhoneX and Nokia E30.

-USER STORIES TESTING
-First Time User Goals
-Returning User Goals
-Frequent User Goals

-KNOWN BUGS
+### KNOWN BUGS
 * Sometimes there is an overflow of the maps results on some screen sizes.
 The text spills into the map container and looks transparent.

-DEPLOYMENT
+### DEPLOYMENT
 The project was deployed to GitHub Pages using the following steps...
 1. Log in to GitHub and locate the GitHub Repository
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.